Does Banana Peel Bacon Take Fake Meat a Step Too Far? I Tried It.

 How to Make Banana Peel Bacon

 Not being much of a recipe creator myself, I simply tried two that seemed promising.
 The first is from Charles Hunter III, the personal chef behind Nashville in-home catering company and accompanying blog The Salted Table.
-If you’ve heard of banana peel bacon before, his recipe is likely the cause, having gone somewhat viral earlier this year.
+If you’ve heard of banana peel bacon before, his recipe is likely the cause, having gone somewhat viral in 2021.
 But his marinade ingredient list is on the complex side, including things like liquid smoke, so in the interest of offering a more accessible take (that doesn’t require ingredients that will afterwards serve only to collect dust), I also tried a simple four-part marinade from vegan blogger Sam Turnbull of It Doesn’t Taste Like Chicken that was published a couple years ago.

 The basic gist is the same with both, but there are a few important factors to note upfront.
 You should buy organic and fair-trade bananas if possible, due to the heavy reliance on pesticides and often poor labor practices.
 If that’s not possible, be sure to vigorously wash and scrub the exterior of the peels.
 Also, if you don’t eat meat, note that Hunter uses vegan Worcestershire sauce (it’s relatively common, check your local grocer), but meat eaters curious to try this recipe can go ahead and use a regular variety.
 Lastly, the best peels are yellow with a few brown spots on them, as those are more sugary.
 Don’t you dare use green peels.